Christoph Rau, Principal Investigator

 Christoph joined the faculty of the University of North Carolina at Chapel Hill one week before the campus shut down due to COVID-19.
 Prior to his time at UNC, he completed his PhD at UCLA under Jake Lusis followed by a postdoctoral fellowship in the laboratory of Yibin Wang.
 There, he studied the genetic regulation of heart failure in mouse models, with a focus on DNA methylation, GWAS, and gene co-expression networks.
 He is currently an Assistant Professor in the Computational Medicine Program and the Department of Genetics.
 He is a member of the McAllister Heart Insitute at UNC, and a faculty member in the GMB and BCB Graduate Programs.

-Caiti Lahue, Research Technician
+Abbey Hockett, Research Technician

 Postdoctoral Fellows